cakephp/datasources/readme.md

-## CakePHP datasources plugin
+## CakePHP datasources plugin - 2.0 dev branch

 This plugin contains various datasources contributed by the core CakePHP team and the community.
-The datasources plugin is compatible with CakePHP 1.3+.
+The datasources plugin for CakePHP 2.0 is still in development.
+Refer to the following lists which Datasources are already fixed for the 2.0 branch.

+### Already compatible Datasources:

+* AmazonAssociatesSource
+* ArraySource
+* CsvSource
+* XmlrpcSource

+### Still Incompatible Datasources:

+* CouchdbSource
+* LdapSource
+* SoapSource
+* Database/Adodb
+* Database/Db2
+* Database/Firebird
+* Database/MysqlLog
+* Database/Odbc
+* Database/Sqlite3
+* Database/Sqlsrv
+* Database/Sybase

 ### Using the datasources plugin

-First download the repository and place it in `app/plugins/datasources` or on one of your plugin paths.
+First download the repository and place it in `app/Plugin/Datasources` or on one of your plugin paths.
 You can then import and use the datasources in your App classes.

 ### Model validation

-Datasource plugin datasources can be used either through App::import of by defining them in your database configuration
+Datasource plugin datasources can be used either through App::uses of by defining them in your database configuration

 	class DATABASE_CONFIG {
 		var $mySource = array(